The Lower East Side Biography Project

 excerpt from 28 minute biography

-The Betty Dodson Biography was produced by The Lower East Side Biography Project and was edited and directed by Anna Wierzbicka and Steve Zehentner in collaboration with Penny Arcade.
+The Tuli Kupferberg Biography was produced by The Lower East Side Biography Project and was directed and edited by Max Pham in collaboration with Penny Arcade and Steve Zehentner.

 The Lower East Side Biography Project was created in 1999 by performance artist Penny Arcade and video producer Steve Zehentner as an ongoing biography series and oral history archive.
 The LES Bio Project’s biographies and archive will help to ensure that future generations have access to the mad souls of invention and rebellion that built the Lower East Side’s international reputation as an incubator for authenticity and iconoclasm in art, culture and politics.

 The project seeks to stem the tide of cultural amnesia by bridging the cultural gap between long time residents and newcomers to the rapidly gentrifying neighborhood of New York’s Lower East Side.
 To this end, the LES Bio Project has a community-media training component where young filmmakers are trained in production and post-production technologies and then become shepherds of an individual oral history that they edit into a 28-minute biography.
 Since its inception, the LES Bio Project has trained over forty individuals, completed forty-six 28-minute biographies, videotaped dozens more interviews and live events.